artisan-roaster-scope/artisan/wiki/Installation.md

 5. Double click the disk image which appears on your desktop
 6. Drag the `artisan` application icon to your `Applications` directory.
 7. On first app start Mac OS X can warn about unidentified developer.
 See [https://support.apple.com/kb/PH21769](https://support.apple.com/kb/PH21769) on how to open an app from an unidentified developer.
-8. On OS X > 10.7: after first application start, tick again "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel
+8. On OS X: after first application start, tick again "Allow applications downloaded from Anywhere" in the Security & Privacy Preference Panel

 Installation Linux
 ------------------